1 Company information

 Revenue in excess of invoicing are classified as contract asset while invoicing in excess of revenues are classified as contract liabilities.

-Export entitilement from government authority are duly recognised in the profit and loss as other operating revenue when the right to receive is established as per the terms of scheme in respect of the exports made by the company with no future related cost and where there is no significant uncertainity regarding the ultimate collection of the relevant export proceeds
+Export entitlement from government authority are duly recognised in the profit and loss as other operating revenue when the right to receive is established as per the terms of scheme in respect of the exports made by the Company with no future related cost and where there is no significant uncertainty regarding the ultimate collection of the relevant export proceeds.

 c.
 Other income